bdgardner1/bdgardner1.github.io/index.md

 I am currently studying for an integrated Masters/PhD at [The University of Sheffield](https://www.sheffield.ac.uk/)

-My PhD involves working with the Home Office to help improve the efficiency of border/passport control.
+My PhD project involves working with the Home Office to help improve the efficiency of border/passport control.

 ### My Background

-I completed a BA in Economics and Politics at the University of York in 2003.
+I completed a BA in Economics and Politics at the [University of York](https://www.york.ac.uk/) in 2003.
 I then worked as an analyst in HR for public and private organisations.

 I decided to return to academia in 2017 and started a Masters in Social Research back at York.